 Case Studies Make a Comeback

-Blogs, eBooks, infographics and tweets may generate more buzz these days, but a well-written case study remains one of the most effective ways to persuade a prospect.
-In a recent survey of BtoB marketers, respondents cited case studies as the second most effective tactic, ranking behind in-person events.
+Blogs, infographics and tweets may generate more buzz these days, but a well-written case study remains a powerful tool in persuading a prospect.
+In fact, many B2B marketers rank case studies their second strongest tactic, right behind in-person events.

 VIDEO CAMPAIGN – With online video, the key is to keep things short